 Rowing Canada Aviron (RCA) is partnering with Provincial Rowing Associations across Canada to deliver the NextGen portion of the Athlete Development Pathway to meet the needs of up and coming athletes 5-8 years from a potential Olympic or Paralympic podium.

 The partnership between RCA and Rowing BC, which is initially slated through 2028, will take the form of the BC NextGen Performance Centre.
 With extended exposure to an enhanced training environment, NextGen Athletes increase their likelihood of Olympic and Paralympic success.
 The BC NextGen Performance Centre creates that environment and aims to prepare athletes for the National Training Centre.

 Find out more about the BC NextGen Performance Center from both the Athlete and Coach perspectives HERE.

 The BC Summer Games is a four-day event that takes place every two years throughout the province of BC, and provides one of the few opportunities for athletes to experience a multi-sport games.
 Rowing has been a major component to the games since 2010.
 The rowing events provide athletes the opportunity to represent their zone and compete in multiple competitions that promote physical fitness, individual achievement, and team building.
-For the first time, the 2022 BC Summer Games will allow rowers to compete in either a U17 or U19 category, expanding the team size to a possible 12 athletes per Zone.
+The 2024 BC Summer Games will be hosted by Maple Ridge, with Rowing taking place on Burnaby Lake.